Shane O'Neill (soccer): Personal life

 O'Neill is the son of former All-Ireland winning Cork Gaelic footballer, Colm O'Neill, and is a nephew of former Kerry Gaelic footballer, Maurice Fitzgerald.
 O'Neill is the younger brother of Darragh O'Neill, a former punter for Colorado Buffaloes football team.
 He is the older brother of Vancouver Whitecaps defender Mark O'Neill.
+His cousin Ronan Teahan is a fellow professional footballer.

 O'Neill's family immigrated to the United States from Ireland when he was a toddler after his father won a green card through the Diversity Immigrant Visa lottery program.

 O'Neill grew up in Boulder, Colorado and attended Fairview High School.
 In his senior year of high school, O'Neill was named the Colorado's player of the year by Gatorade and selected to the All-Colorado boys soccer team.
 O'Neill played basketball in high school and was named to the second-team all-5A team for his performances during his senior year.
 Although he committed to the University of Virginia, O'Neill ultimately signed with his hometown team the Colorado Rapids at the age of 18.